It was almost 7 pm and my feet were tired.

 – Empty your bladder after (and before, if you can get to it).
 It will help you not catch a urinary tract infection.

-- Use a lot of lubrication.
+– Use a lot of lubrication.
 (Update.
-Rachel Ramey has a great comment on this, check it out below)
+Rachel Ramey has an excellent comment on this, check it out below)

-- Keep a towel near, sex can be messy (we already said that)
+– Keep a towel near; like we said, sex can be messy.

 What can you add?

-Okay so there’s my small thoughts concerning this special night.
+These are my thoughts concerning this special night.

 What wisdom can you add?
 Any other biblical resources you can recommend?

 For my single/engaged sisters, do you have any questions? (let’s keep any sharing or questions tasteful and within reason of course).
-If you have private questions, feel free to email me ngina(at)intentionaltoday(dot)com.
+If you have private questions, feel free to email me.